-- Install a silt fence or fiber rolls in ditches, channels, or areas of concentrated flow - Install it running up and down a slope or hill - Use silt fencing or fiber rolls alone in areas that drain more than a quarter-acre per 100 feet of fence
+- Install a silt fence or fiber rolls in ditches, channels or areas of concentrated flow - Install it running up and down a slope or hill - Use silt fencing or fiber rolls alone in areas that drain more than a quarteracre per 100 feet of fence

-- Remove sediment when it reaches onethird of the height of the fence or onehalf the height of the fiber roll - Replace the silt fence or roll where it is worn, torn, or otherwise damaged - Retrench or replace any silt fence or roll that is not properly anchored to the ground
+- Remove sediment when it reaches one-third of the height of the fence or one-half the height of the fiber roll - Replace the silt fence or roll where it is worn, torn or otherwise damaged - Retrench or replace any silt fence or roll that is not properly anchored to the ground

-ESC Principle 8: Retain sediment on-site and control dewatering practices.
-Sediment barriers described in ESC Principle 7 can trap sediment from small areas, but when sediment retention from a larger area is required, consider using a temporary sediment trap or sediment basin.
+Sediment Barriers described in ESC Principle 7 can trap sediment from small areas, but when sediment retention from a large area is required consider using a temporary sediment trap or sediment basin.
 These practices detain sediment-laden runoff for a period of time, allowing sediment to settle before the runoff is discharged.
 Proper design and maintenance are essential to ensure that these practices are effective.

 Figure 13.
-Illustration of a sediment basin.
+Illustration of a sediment basin

-area for at least a 2-year, 24-hour storm (or 3,600 cubic feet of storage per acre drained, which is enough to contain 1 inch of runoff, if the 2-year, 24-hour calculation has not been performed).
+You should use a sediment basin for common drainage locations that serve an area with 10 or more acres disturbed at any one time.
+The basin should be designed to provide storage for the volume of runoff from the drainage area for at least a 2-year, 24-hour storm (or 3,600 cubic feet of storage per acre drained, which is enough to contain 1 inch of runoff, if the 2-year, 24-hour calculation has not been performed).
 Check your permit for exact basin sizing requirements.

 Sediment basins should be located at low-lying areas of the site and on the down-gradient side of bare soil areas where flows converge.
 Do not put sediment traps or basins in or immediately adjacent to flowing streams or other waterways.